Non-Gaming & Non-Sports Wagering Vendors

 i.
 Instant Bingo Hall license holder; or

 j.
-Certain Non-Gaming and and Non-Sports Wagering Related Vendors.
+Certain Non-Gaming and Non-Sports Wagering Related Vendors.

 Vendors who have been selected by a Maryland Sponsoring Entity to provide non-gaming and non-sports wagering goods or services will be given access to the electronic vendor application system.